Encode Glosses

 <gloss>

-element will be rare in the modern text, but there are cases where a character provides
+element will be rare in the modernized text, but there are cases where a character

 <sp>